zzatuchn/cpe322/README.md

-# Github Repo for Engineering Design VI
+# GitHub Repo for Engineering Design VI
 ### by Zachary Zatuchni